-Cool weather weeds are on their way to rearing their ugly heads in our turf.
+Warm weather and cool weather weeds rear their ugly heads each season in our turf.
 One weed plant in your turf now has the potential to be 1000 weed plants in your turf next year.
 Weeds are thieves!
 They steal compete with your plants and turf for nutrients, water, and oxygen.
 Prevention is the best control for weeds.
 Today we’ll focus on the timely application of weed pre-emergents and some other options for battling these pesky, unwanted, invading plants.

 What are Weed Pre-Emergents?

 Weed pre-emergent is a granular herbicide that you apply to your turf by using a rotary or drop spreader BEFORE weeds are present.
 The product creates a chemical barrier in the top layer of soil which prevents the seeds of weeds from germinating and developing into a plant.
 Weed pre-emergents are one of the absolute best ways to prevent a weed invasion from taking over your turf.
 Applying this product in a timely matter is crucial. when it comes to pre-emergents, applying the product a little early is better than applying the product even one day too late.

 Reminders about weed pre-emergents:

 - Pre-emergents do NOT kill current weeds in your lawn.
 They only prevent weeds from germinating.